sthbrx/sthbrx.github.io/content/blog/2017-01-30-centos-on-minsky.markdown

  1. To create the bootable USB device, follow the instructions in the CentOS wiki [Host to Set Up a USB to Install CentOS](https://wiki.centos.org/HowTos/InstallFromUSBkey).
  1. Insert your bootable USB device into the front USB port.
 CentOS AltArch installer will automatically appear as a boot option on the Petitboot main screen.
 If the USB device does not appear select *Rescan devices*.
 If your device is not detected, you might have to try a different type.
  1. Arrow up to select the CentOS boot option.
 Press *e* (Edit) to open the Petitboot Option Editor window
- 1. Move the cursor to the Boot arguments section and to include the following information: `ro inst.stage2=hd:LABEL=CentOS_7_ppc64le:/ console=hvc0 ip=dhcp`
+ 1. Move the cursor to the Boot arguments section and to include the following information: `ro inst.stage2=hd:LABEL=CentOS_7_ppc64le:/ console=hvc0 ip=dhcp` (if using RHEL the LABEL will be similar to `RHEL-7.3\x20Server.ppc64le:/`)

 ![Petitboot edited "Install CentOS AltArch 7 (64-bit kernel)](/images/centos7-minsky/petitboot-centos7-usb-option-editor-menu.png)